PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 Note: An important benefit of using Miniforge is that it gives you access to `mamba`!
 This can be used in place of most `conda` commands (e.g., `mamba install ...` or `mamba update...`) and uses a C-based implementation of `conda` that tends to run noticeably faster.

 Note: For simple use of a Python interpreter managed by `conda`, you can use the installed module(s) like `module load python/anaconda/3`.
-But it is **highly recommended** to install miniconda as described above.
+But it is **highly recommended** to install miniforge as described above.

 # Interacting with CUBIC: data analysis and data transfer